Home Library Service – Skelmersdale Library

 • Reimbursement of out of pocket travel expenses

 This role will be on one morning or afternoon on a monthly basis.
-The precise day can be discussed with the library.
+At the moment it’s Wednesday but this is flexible and the precise day can be discussed with the library.

 • Regularly collecting pre-packed books from the library and delivering to home library service customers.